paulviet/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch_2015-2017](resources/Theater_Outcomes_vs_Launch_2015-2017.png)

-The data does tell us that taking if Louise can budget her play in the range +- $1,977.88 of median $5,596.62 with the fundraiser conducted in May, she should have the best chances of a successful fundraiser.
+The data does tell us that taking if Louise can budget her play in the range +- $1,977.88 of median $5,596.62 with the fundraiser conducted in April, she should have the best chances of a successful fundraiser.

+##### Accounting for Every Year of Data supplied in our Test

 If we account for the entire sample data history we have for Kickstarter below:

 ![Theater_Outcomes_vs_Launch](resources/Theater_Outcomes_vs_Launch.png)

-We still feel her best month for fundraising is STILL May.
+We still feel her best month for fundraising is STILL April to begin Fundraising.
+However we feel that based on the downwards slope of the cart and the cancellation records from years 2015-2017, She would have approximately 30 days to try to raise the required Funds for the Kickstarter.

 ### Analysis of Outcomes Based on Goals